msakai/bnn-verification/miplib2024_submission/additional_files/README.md

 ## Objective functions

 We consider four norms: L₀, L₁, L₂ and L<sub>∞</sub>.
-(In the Max-SAT Evaluation 2020, we were able to submit only L<sub>∞</sub> cases, but this time we have prepared L₀, L₁, L₂  cases too.)
+(In the Max-SAT Evaluation 2020, we were able to submit only L<sub>∞</sub> instances, but this time we have prepared L₀, L₁, L₂ instances too.)

 ## Problem Instances